serverpod/serverpod_docs/docs/05-concepts/06-database/06-filter.md

 ### In set

 In set can be used to match with several values at once.
-This method function the same as equals but for multiple values, 'in set' will make an exact comparison.
+This method functions the same as equals but for multiple values, `inSet` will make an exact comparison.

 ```dart
 await User.db.find(